omar-nafea/FullStack/React_Basics/4_DynamicEvents&UsingAssets.md

 This works great for smaller apps, but if you have a more extensive app, this approach is likely to affect your site’s speed.
 The longer it takes for a web app to load, the more likely the visitor will leave and move on to another unrelated website.
 There are several ways to tackle this issue of a large bundle.

-One such approach is code-splitting, a practice where a module bundler like webpack splits the single bundle file into multiple bundles, which are then loaded on an as-needed basis.
+One such approach is **code-splitting**, a practice where a module bundler like webpack splits the single bundle file into multiple bundles, which are then loaded on an as-needed basis.
 With the help of code-splitting, you can lazy load only the parts that the visitor to the app needs to have at any given time.
 This approach significantly reduces the download times and allows React-powered apps to get much better speeds.

 There are other ways to tackle these problems.
 An example of a viable alternative is SSR (Server-side rendering).
 With SSR, React components are rendered to HTML on the server, and the visitor downloads the finished HTML code.
 An alternative to SSR is client-side rendering, which downloads the index.html file and then lets React inject its own code into a dedicated HTML element (the root element in create-react-app).
 In this course, you’ve only worked with client-side rendering.
 Sometimes, you can combine client-side rendering and server-side rendering.
 This approach results in what’s referred to as isomorphic apps.